-Creating videos that resonate with audiences can be a challenge, especially if you want to make something that everyone will remember for a long time.
-One of the most successful ways to achieve this is by creating videos that engage with viewers on an emotional level.
+Creating videos that resonate with audiences can be a challenge, especially if you want to make something memorable.
+One of the most successful ways to achieve this is by creating videos that emotionally engage viewers.
 When you have emotional videos, consumers will view your brand more favourably, feel more attached to the video’s story, and will probably remember it for a longer time compared to other videos.
 This article will cover 10 successful videos with a strong emotional appeal which should inspire you to create your own emotional videos.

 10 Successful Videos With Emotional Appeal